Anthony Bowens: Early career (2016–2020)

-Independent circuit (2016–2022)

-Once back from injury, Bowens would work prolifically for tristate and New England independent wrestling promotions like Combat Zone Wrestling and Beyond Wrestling while also making appearances for Global Force Wrestling and Total Nonstop Action Wrestling.
-He captured the WrestlePro Heavyweight Championship twice between 2016 and 2017.
-On January 21, 2017, Bowens challenged Drew Galloway unsuccessfully for the WCPW World Heavyweight Championship at Battle Club Pro's Fight Forever event, which marked the first time the title had been defended outside of the UK.
+After a five-month hiatus due to injury, Bowens resumed working for New Japan Pro-Wrestling and on the New England independent scene for promotions like Beyond Wrestling and Combat Zone Wrestling, while also making appearances for Total Nonstop Action Wrestling and Florida Championship Wrestling.
+He captured the WrestlePro Gold Championship twice between 2016 and 2017.
+On January 21, 2017, Bowens challenged Drew Galloway for the WCPW World Heavyweight Championship at Battle Club Pro's Fight Forever event, which marked the first time the title had been defended outside of the UK.

 All Elite Wrestling (2020–present)

 The Acclaimed (2020–2025)

 In November 2020, All Elite Wrestling (AEW) President Tony Khan announced that Bowens, alongside Max Caster, had been signed to a five-year contract with the promotion.
 The announcement also stated that Bowens and Caster would compete as a tag team named The Acclaimed, and went on to establish themselves as heels.
 In May 2022, Bowens underwent knee surgery, sidelining him for several months.
 During this time Bowens, still attended AEW shows and performed his regular promos, although did not wrestle and was using a wheelchair; Caster would subsequently team increasingly with the Gunns, with whom they had forged an alliance.
 Bowens returned from injury at the Dynamite: Blood and Guts.
 Their alliance with the Gunns broke down and turned into a rivalry in mid-2022, leading to a "Dumpster Match" in August 2022, which the Acclaimed won.
 While Billy Gunn was initially caught between the two groups, his sons turned on him, having joined the Firm, leading to him becoming the Acclaimed's manager.
 In the latter half of 2022, the Acclaimed entered a feud with tag team champions Swerve in our Glory (Swerve Strickland and Keith Lee).
 At All Out of that year the Acclaimed challenged for tag team championships, although Strickland and Lee retained.
 After All Out, The Acclaimed turned face due to the favorable crowd reactions they would receive.